ijijn/roguelike/book/src/chapter_20.md

 ![Screenshot](./c20-s2.gif)

-## Remember to lower the spawn priority!
+## Remember to lower the spawn priority

 In `spawners.rs` we are currently spawning magic mapping scrolls *everywhere*.
 That's probably not what we want!
 Edit the spawn table to have a much lower priority: